ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ---
-title: "Visualizing and counting bam"
+title: "Visualizing and counting of the alignments"
 teaching: 90
 exercises: 0
 questions: